Wrestling Hillary Clinton: Part I

 da, da… tada-da-ta

 Jeremy was beside Coach and ready with a fresh hand towel that smelled of fungicide, like everything carried in the back of Coach’s truck.
 I wiped the sweat from my eyes, only to have more pour down my forehead, pool in my eyes, and drip off my nose and chin and splash on the mat by my shoes.
 I alternated between shaking my limbs to stay limber and dabbing sweat off my face, mindful of the break on my ring finger, swollen to a useless rigid plank.
 Coach asked, and I said I was fine.
-He nodded his acorn-shaped head, briefly showing the bald poking through his whispy grey hair, and stepped back.
+He nodded, briefly showing the bald spot poking through his whispy grey hair on his flat, acorn-shaped head, and stepped back beside Jeremy.
 I kept my focus on Hillary; I wanted to face him while he was still riled and I was calm.

 The referee called to us a few brief seconds later, and I trotted back to the center of the mat.
 Hillary won the coin toss, and he gave two thumbs up to indicate he wanted us both standing in neutral position.
 We put one foot forward and faced off.
 The referee stood poised, whistle in mouth, and raised his hand.
 I focused on Hillary’s hips.